 This spreadsheet arranges data about your project into pivot tables and charts that provide insights into project trends and user activity.
 You can also customize the data.
 This spreadsheet is intended to report on a single project over a long period of time (multiple months).
 The "DC Analytics for Excel" spreadsheet allows you to report on activity in multiple projects but for shorter periods of time (a few weeks).
 Note: event tracking must be turned on.
 Requires MS Excel for Windows.
 Beta release.
 Requires iRise 9.0 or higher.
 Watch video tutorial series.

-The Activity Analysis iBloc allows you to see graphs and tables describing Studio and stakeholder activity in a project for a specified time frame.
+The Activity Analysis Avatar allows you to see graphs and tables describing Studio and stakeholder activity in a project for a specified time frame.
 It can tell you which stakeholders have seen a particular page and if they left any comments.
-It can also tell you whos modified the project or a page in Studio, and when.
-Requires Definition Center 9.0 and higher.
+It can also tell you who's modified the project or a page in Studio, and when.

 The Style Checker scans your simulation and flags potential violations to your organizations UI standards.
 This supports the use of UI standards and allows you to catch violations before development begins.
 It also provides a set of guard rails for Studio users who are not experienced in UI design.
 Beta release.

-This iDoc is designed to provide information about user activity on the Definition Center in a familiar feed-style interface.
+This extension is designed to provide information about user activity on the Definition Center in a familiar feed-style interface.
 Use built-in filters to find out who's reviewed the project you are working on, what projects have been changed recently, or what a particular user has been doing.
-Works with iRise 9.1 and above.
+This Avatar works best as a Definition Center Dashboard Sidebar.

 This iDoc simulates a CRM application called SimWeath Management.
 SimWealth would like to introduce a web enabled Wealth Management solution to advisors and their clients.
 To assure an accurate specification, business people created this high-fidelity simulation to validate the steps that various users will encounter when managing/planning client portfolios.